frank-mitchell-com/jsonpp/README.md

   This avoids the overhead of exceptions, again for memory-limited and real-time applications.
 The caller can always throw their own if they want.

 * JSONPP runs under Java 8.
-JSONP is targeted for Java 9, although I can compile the API under Java 8 (sans module definitions).
+JSONP is targeted for Java 9+, although I can compile the API under Java 8 (sans module definitions).

+## BUILDING JSONPP ###

+The project includes project files for both Eclipse and NetBeans.
+Fire up your favorite IDE (if it's one of those two) and go to town. *Or* just run `ant`.

+It's a bunch of `.java` files.
+It's not that hard.

 ## INSTALLING JSONPP ##

-TBD
+Simply put jsonpp.jar (or jsonpp-*version*.jar) in your CLASSPATH somewhere.

 ## USING JSONPP ##

+The `com.frank_mitchell.jsonpp` package includes the public API, while `com.frank_mitchell.jsonpp.spi` contains the

 JSONPP is a "pull parser" because instead of providing input and a callback interface like SAX parsers, the caller pulls new tokens or events from the input at